 In order to enrol, students are required to have previous knowledge of the language of instruction.

 Applicants who must pass a test before being enrolled are tested in English (written and oral).
 The test shows the applicant’s abilities in reading comprehension and his/her knowledge of grammar and vocabulary on the upper – intermediate level.
 The aim of the test is to verify that the applicant will be able to cope with the demanding study of different subjects in English.
 (For further information consult the Admission Policy)

 All students study one modern language in Pre-IB (French, Spanish, German or Italian).
-French and Spanish are offered as Language B ab initio in the IB-DP Programme, together with Danish B, German B and English B.
+Spanish is offered as Language B ab initio in the IB-DP Programme, together with Danish B, and English B.

 The school librarian will help students and staff with information searches and also with identifying, locating, evaluating, and effectively using the found information.
-Esbjerg Gymnasium is connected to the local community library and expects to get direct access to the libraries of University of South Denmark (SDU), and to Aalborg University, Esbjerg with databases that contain professional material, scholarly articles, newspapers and magazines in many languages, which will be accessible through the school’s intranet.
+Esbjerg Gymnasium is connected to the local community library and has direct access to books and databases that contain professional material, scholarly articles, newspapers and magazines in many languages, which will be accessible through the school’s intranet.

 Esbjerg Gymnasium &HF reserves the right to determine which languages and categories will be provided.
 Major guiding principles in determining the inclusion or exclusion of languages will be the school’s mission, its commitment to the IB-DP-Programme, the scope and size of the demand over time, and the financial viability of offering a program of sufficient quality and sustainability.